Berkeley London and its origin

 - Berkeley Systems, San Francisco Bay Area software company, United States – a was a software company founded in 1987 by Wes Boyd and Joan Blades.
 It was specialised in modifying Macintosh computers for blind or partially sighted people.

-- Berkeley Girls in Engineering, Engineering Program, UC Berkeley, California, United States – a sponsored university program and task force with the goal to close the gender gap in Science, Technology, Engineering, and Math fields.
+- Berkeley Girls in Engineering, Engineering Program, UC Berkeley, California, United States – a sponsored university program and the task force with the goal to close the gender gap in Science, Technology, Engineering, and Math fields.
 In the college of Engineering, the female percentage of the undergraduates is 24%, higher than the national average

 - Berkeley Girls, London, United Kingdom – an Elite London companion service